Ruiz0430/My-Portfolio/README.md

   - [MyArchive](MyArchive)

 ## Description
 Hello, my name is Daniel Ruiz, and I am an aspiring junior developer.
 I earned a Bachelor of Science in Computer Science from Florida Atlantic University in May 2024.
-My primary focus is on web and app development, especially front-end development, though I also have experience working with back-end tools such as SQL and MySQL relational databases.
+My primary focus is on web and app development, especially front-end development, though I also have experience working with back-end tools such as MySQL relational databases.
 I’m passionate about building scalable, user-friendly applications and am eager to keep learning and growing as a developer.

 ## Projects